Report a Crime or Emergency

 An employee of the institution whose official responsibilities include providing psychological counseling to members of the institution's community and who is functioning within the scope of his or her license or certification.

 California Lutheran University is committed to providing a safe place for students and staff to work and learn.
 In order to fulfill this commitment, Campus Safety and the University Administration need to know when a bias incident or hate crime occurs.
 You can report a bias incident or hate crime as a witness or a victim.

 Although it's most helpful to know who is making the report, you can remain anonymous by calling (866) 943-5787.
 The Campus Conduct Hotline report you make will be forwarded to Campus Safety for immediate follow up.

-If you prefer to make a report in person, you can go directly to Campus Safety, (805) 493-3208, contact Jim McHugh, Special Assistant to the President for Athletic Affairs and Title IX Coordinator, (805) 493-3684, or speak with anyone who has a SAFE ZONE sign displayed on their office.
+If you prefer to make a report in person, you can go directly to Campus Safety, (805) 493-3208, contact Jim McHugh, Associate V.P. for Athletic Affairs and Title IX Coordinator, (805) 493-3684, or speak with anyone who has a SAFE ZONE sign displayed on their office.

 What is a hate crime?
-A "hate crime" is any violation of criminal law motivated by the victim's actual or perceived race, ethnicity, nationality, gender, religion, sexual orientation, or disability.
+A "hate crime" is any violation of criminal law motivated by the victim's actual or perceived race, ethnicity, nationality, gender, gender identity, religion, sexual orientation, or disability.